Custom Claim

 -

-Seamless Integration with OAuth/OIDC Flows Custom scripts are executed automatically during authentication when configured in the orchestration workflow.
+Seamless Integration with OAuth/OIDC Flows Both methods are applied automatically during authentication — scripts via the orchestration workflow, templates via the application's Tokens configuration.

 -